Tahir-2000/FrontEnd_ebuy.Store/README.md

 - If system environmental variables are not automatically set after node installation than set it by own(must check auto path option while node installation).

 **For Back-End Server:**
-  -  Now open Backend(Shameer) folder in your IDE and open its terminal.
+  -  Now open Backend folder in your IDE and open its terminal.
   -  Run the following command in the terminal to install all required packages.
   -  **npm install**
   -  Now run the following command in the terminal to run the application